Who Was Anne Frank?

 Otto later said, "Though this did hurt me deeply, I realized that Germany was not the world, and I left my country forever."

-Frank described the circumstances of her family's emigration years later in her diary: "Because we're Jewish, my father immigrated to Holland in 1933, where he became the managing director of the Dutch Opekta Company, which manufactures products used in making jam."
+Anne described the circumstances of her family's emigration years later in her diary: "Because we're Jewish, my father immigrated to Holland in 1933, where he became the managing director of the Dutch Opekta Company, which manufactures products used in making jam."

 After years of enduring anti-Semitism in Germany, the Franks were relieved to once again enjoy freedom in their new hometown of Amsterdam.
 "In those days, it was possible for us to start over and to feel free," Otto recalled.

-Nazi Occupation of the Netherlands
+Nazi Occupation of The Netherlands

 On September 1, 1939, Nazi Germany invaded Poland, igniting a global conflict that would become World War II.
 On May 10, 1940, the German army invaded the Netherlands.
 The Dutch surrendered on May 15, 1940, marking the beginning of the Nazi occupation of the Netherlands.

-As Frank later wrote in her diary, "After May 1940, the good times were few and far between; first there was the war, then the capitulation and then the arrival of the Germans, which is when the trouble started for the Jews."
+As Anne later wrote in her diary, "After May 1940, the good times were few and far between; first there was the war, then the capitulation and then the arrival of the Germans, which is when the trouble started for the Jews."

 Beginning in October 1940, the Nazi occupiers imposed anti-Jewish measures in the Netherlands.
 Jews were required to wear a yellow Star of David at all times and observe a strict curfew; they were also forbidden from owning businesses.
-Frank and her sister were forced to transfer to a segregated Jewish school.
+Anne and her sister were forced to transfer to a segregated Jewish school.

 Otto managed to keep control of his company by officially signing ownership over to two of his Christian associates, Jo Kleiman and Victor Kugler, while continuing to run the company from behind the scenes.